mfolnovic/swift/README.md

 - i18n
 - and plenty more

-## Documentation

-Because documentation is often changed, we currently don't provide it.
-If you want to generate it, run: phpdoc -d swift/lib -t app/public/doc/ -ti "Swift Documentation" -q -dn Swift -s

 ## Notice

 This is an alpha (preview) release of Swift.
 It isn't stable for production yet!